Jofralso/hitchhikers-guide-to-developing/THE-JOURNEY.md

 ## Repository Organization

-The repository uses Git submodules to organize different learning domains.
-Each submodule is an independent repository focused on a specific area.

-See [docs/SUBMODULES.md](docs/SUBMODULES.md) for planned submodules.
+The repository organizes training content into focused tracks and domains, all contained within the main repository for ease of use.

 ## Documentation Standards